Spades Labour Hire - FIELD MANUAL

-Conduct Manual for Labourers and Tradies Powered by Spades - A complete guide for laborer job description on construction sites
+Our Field Manual for Labourers and Tradesman Powered by Spades - A COMPLETE GUIDE for how to behave and be successful on construction sites

-For that reason, we’ve created a field manual in which you will find the guidelines that we require in order to keep our standards high.
-A guide to labour responsibilities for more career and construction industry opportunities.
+▶️We’ve created a field manual in which you will find the guidelines that we require in order to keep our standards high.

 Even though this is a manual of conduct that we share with our workers, these rules are universal and they can be applied to roughly any construction workers in the industry.
 So: